Overview

 1. Persistent or Worsening Pain

-If your upper back pain persists or becomes more severe despite home remedies and over-the-counter medications, it’s advisable to consult with an online doctor.
+If your upper back pain persists or becomes more severe despite home remedies and over-the-counter medications, it’s advisable to consult an online doctor.

 2. Emergency Situations